DV

 What is the difference between PLTR and PLTY?

-PLTR (Palantir Technologies Inc.) tracks — with an income strategy, while PLTY (YieldMax PLTR Option Income Strategy ETF) tracks Palantir Technologies (PLTR) with a covered call approach.
+PLTR (Palantir Technologies Inc.) is a stock, while PLTY (YieldMax PLTR Option Income Strategy ETF) tracks Palantir (PLTR) with a covered call approach.
 They are issued by — and YieldMax respectively.

 Can I hold both PLTR and PLTY?